kongo2002/statser/README.md

 ### Requirements

 * erlang OTP >= 19
+* node-js *(for client only)*

 ### Compile

+You can build the project's components by using the `Makefile`:

+    $ make

+The server and client parts can also be built separately:

+    $ make server
+    $ make client

-The project is powered by [rebar3][rebar3], so expect the common commands to work as expected:
+However since the project is powered by [rebar3][rebar3], you may also directly invoke all common commands directly:

     $ rebar3 compile